 - Cellulose Symposium May 16-18, 2013

 The symposium "Cellulose synthesis, structure, matrix interactions and technology" was held at the Unviersity Park campus of Pennsylvania State University from May 16-18 2013.
 In addition to 26 lectures from leaders in the fields of the structure of cellulose in primary and secondary cell walls, the mechanism of its synthesis and its interactions with matrix polymers, and new uses of cellulose for energy and material applications, we had workshops and posters.
-This symposium was sponsored by the Center for Lignocellulose Structure and Formation, a DOE-funded Energy Frontiers Research Center headquartered at Penn State.
-Registration website: www.plantbiosymposium.psu.edu
+This symposium was sponsored by the Center for Lignocellulose Structure and Formation. www.plantbiosymposium.psu.edu